 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|

 View table here if you experience formatting issues.

-As you can see these stocks had an average of 31.5 hedge funds with bullish positions and the average amount invested in these stocks was $365 million.
-That figure was $1055 million in LH’s case.
-Kansas City Southern (NYSE:KSU) is the most popular stock in this table.
-On the other hand Atmos Energy Corporation (NYSE:ATO) is the least popular one with only 21 bullish hedge fund positions.
-Laboratory Corp. of America Holdings (NYSE:LH) is more popular among hedge funds.
+As you can see these stocks had an average of 22.3 hedge funds with bullish positions and the average amount invested in these stocks was $1278 million.
+That figure was $2706 million in LH’s case.
+Arista Networks Inc (NYSE:ANET) is the most popular stock in this table.
+On the other hand Telefonica S.A.
+(NYSE:TEF) is the least popular one with only 5 bullish hedge fund positions.
+Compared to these stocks Laboratory Corp. of America Holdings (NYSE:LH) is more popular among hedge funds.
 Our overall hedge fund sentiment score for LH is 86.4.
 Stocks with higher number of hedge fund positions relative to other stocks as well as relative to their historical range receive a higher sentiment score.
-Our calculations showed that top 10 most popular stocks among hedge funds returned 41.4% in 2019 and outperformed the S&P 500 ETF (SPY) by 10.1 percentage points.
-These stocks gained 12.3% in 2020 through June 30th but still beat the market by 5.6 percentage points.
-Unfortunately LH wasn’t nearly as popular as these 5 stocks and hedge funds that were betting on LH as the stock returned 1.4% since the end of the third quarter (through 11/30) and underperformed the market.
+Our calculations showed that top 5 most popular stocks among hedge funds returned 95.8% in 2019 and 2020, and outperformed the S&P 500 ETF (SPY) by 40 percentage points.
+These stocks gained 28.6% in 2021 through November 30th and still beat the market by 5.6 percentage points.
+Unfortunately LH wasn’t nearly as popular as these 5 stocks and hedge funds that were betting on LH were disappointed as the stock returned 1.4% since the end of the third quarter (through 11/30) and underperformed the market.
 If you are interested in investing in large cap stocks with huge upside potential, you should check out the top 5 most popular stocks among hedge funds as most of these stocks already outperformed the market since 2019.

 Follow Laboratory Corp Of America Holdings (NYSE:LH)